Positron3D/Positron/Printed Parts & CAD Models/Current Release Printed Parts (Positron v3.2.2)/Extruder/OLD Extruder v1/README.md

 # IMPORTANT FOR THIS FOLDER

+These are the printed parts for the original / OLD Extruder v1.
+The [LDO Assembly Guide](https://ldomotion.com/guides/1---positron-v32---extruder) currently shows the instructions for this.

+We do strongly suggest instead using the v2 Extruder if possible.
+It is substantially more reliable and performant.

+Print information for the OLD Extruder v1 is below:

 ### USE IRONING ON EXTRUDER_MOTOR_PLATE
 `Extruder_Guidler - 1x - Primary - HS` - Requires Heat Set Inserts